 Balancing Your Economic and Non-Economic Losses

 The complaint you submit to Indiana courts needs to provide applicable bodies with an estimate of your total losses.
 Our attorneys are responsible for calculating this estimate, but you can help us establish the exact dollar value of some of your possible damages.
-For example, your losses break down into two categories: economic and non-economic.

 What to Expect from a Car Accident Civil Trial